krystiankowalik/cache/README.md

 * getItemByKeyStressTest - measures how long it take for an implementation to retrieve all CacheItems from a 65 000-long cache by key.
 * getItemByIndexStressTest - measures how long it take for an implementation to retrieve all CacheItems from a 65 000-long cache by index.

+The results were as follows:

 | Test Name | ListOrderedMap | HashMap+ArrayList|LinkedHashMap|CircularFifoQueue|
 | :------------ |:---------------:| :-----:|:-----:|:-----:|
 |stressTestObjectCacheTime     | 4s 738ms| 5s 256ms|4s 676ms |2s 503ms |
 | getItemByKeyStressTest    | 29ms        |  203ms|117ms |20s 791ms |
 | getItemByIndexStressTest | 36ms|    35 ms|40s 543ms|21ms|

+The tests prove that the containers for cache with optimal performance are: ListOrderedMap and HashMap+ArrayList.
+As the first is more efficient and provides a greater quality of code, it was selected for this purpose.